 8. TAKE THE FREE GUIDED TOUR

 Free guided tours are available at various times during the day depending on the day.
 We got there just after the first tour started and didn’t want to wait for the next tour to start so we walked around on our own but I can imagine the tour would be very interesting and worthwhile!
+The tours are offered in English and Arabic and children are welcome.
 You can find the tour times on the official Grand Mosque website.

 9. ENJOY IT!